This post lists the best free walking tours you can take in Budapest, Hungary, the beautiful city once the capital of the Austro-Hungarian Empire.

 This tour attempts to cover as many bases as possible including both the city centre and Buda Castle.

 There is also a free tour of Budapest Coffee Houses, which is a perfect option for any coffee lovers visiting this city.

 Alternatively, you can also take the Budapest Dark History tour for free and learn about some of the more disturbing things that have happened in this city.

 This pass also includes alternative Budapest tours, pub crawls, a tour of the Royal Palace of Sisi, and more.

 Check our post about Budapest tourist passes for more details.

 The Premium and Deluxe tickets offered by this hop-on hop-off bus tour company include free walking tours of the Pest area in the city.

 Each of these tickets also includes a free cruise as well.
 For the price of one ticket, you can see Budapest by foot, by bus, and by boat!

-This hop-on hop-off bus tour company also offers tickets which include admission to a free walking tour of Budapest.
+This hop-on hop-off bus tour company also offers tickets that include admission to a free walking tour of Budapest.

-Unlike Big Bus, they include not only a free cruise, but also a free bike tour as well.
-In this case, you can see Budapest by foot, by bike, by bus, and by boat -- all with one ticket!
+Unlike Big Bus, they include not only a free cruise but also a free bike tour as well.
+In this case, you can see Budapest on foot, by bike, by bus, and by boat -- all with one ticket!